The 5 Best Earplugs for Small Ears

 • Insertion is easy

-• Good noise blockers, on par with Slim Fit, but not quite as effective as Pretty in Pink
+• Good overall noise blockers, on par with Slim Fit, but not quite as effective as Pretty in Pink

 • After a few nights, they are easy to roll up, but then they also block less noise